Symmetrization Weighted Binary Cross-Entropy: Modeling Perceptual Asymmetry for Human-Consistent Neural Edge Detection: Methodology

-In contrast to that WBCE weights each sample based on the rarity of its true class label, SWBCE extends by additionally weighting each sample based on the model’s prediction.
-The former is crucial for high recall while the latter contributes to high precision.
+Unlike WBCE, which weights samples solely based on their true class labels, SWBCE additionally incorporates prediction-based weighting to achieve symmetric supervision.
+The former is crucial for high recall, while the latter contributes to high precision.
+This unified formulation enhances both perceptual sharpness and semantic reliability, rendering the predicted edges more suitable as structured cues for high-level reasoning in vision systems.